json4s/json4s/README.md

        }
 ```

-JSON object can be extracted to Map[String, _] too.
+A JSON object can be extracted to Map[String, _] too.
 Each field becomes a key value pair
-in result Map.
+in result Map:

 ```scala
 scala> val json = parse("""